Hans Morgenthau: Criticism

 The reception of Morgenthau's work can be divided into three phases.
 The first phase occurred during Morgenthau's life up to his death in 1980.
 The second phase was between 1980 and the one hundred year commemoration of his birth that took place in 2004.
 The third phase of the reception of his writings is between the centenary commemoration and the present, which shows a vibrant discussion of his continuing influence.

 Criticism during European years

 In Morgenthau's early career, the book review of his dissertation by Carl Schmitt had a lasting and negative effect on Morgenthau.
-Schmitt had become a leading juristic voice for the rising Nazi movement in Germany, and Morgenthau came to see their positions as incommensurable, although it has been argued that Schmitt and Morgenthau engaged in a "hidden dialogue" in which they influenced each other.
+Schmitt had become a leading juristic voice for the rising Nazi movement in Germany, and Morgenthau came to see their positions as irreconcilable, although it has been argued that Schmitt and Morgenthau engaged in a "hidden dialogue" in which they influenced each other.
 Morgenthau subsequently met Hans Kelsen at Geneva while a student, and Kelsen's treatment of Morgenthau's writings left a lifelong positive impression upon the young Morgenthau.
 Kelsen in the 1920s had emerged as Schmitt's most thorough critic and had earned a reputation as a leading international critic of the then rising National Socialist movement in Germany, which matched Morgenthau's own negative opinion of Nazism.